Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-82-moving-forward.md

 Heembo stayed behind to play some sort of ball game with the kids (who were also frankly sorta intimidating, and almost mirrored the two men by comparison) along with Gonzo and that absolute fuckin’ *unit* of an ambassador.

 He found a place selling milkshakes, then realized he didn’t have any money.
 The young lady behind the counter smiled at him, though, and shook her head.
-“This one’s on me.”
+"This one’s on me."

 ...Oh.

 Chat ensued, and Dyer felt...a lot more relaxed.
 She was *normal,* not some kinda crazy super-athlete or historic explorer or whatever.
 Though, even being normal, she was wicked smart, and he’d always had a thing for brainy gals...

-Things were definitely more open and relaxed here though, because *she* asked for *his* number, for “whenever you can go out for a night.”
-Had to figure out what “his number” was here on an alien world, which turned out to be the same as back in America, just with a +1 in front.
+Things were definitely more open and relaxed here though, because *she* asked for *his* number, for "whenever you can go out for a night."
+Had to figure out what "his number" was here on an alien world, which turned out to be the same as back in America, just with a +1 in front.
 Okay, neat.
 He’d always wondered what the 1 was for…

-“Make sure to get an international plan too, or your bill is gonna be insane.
-And you need to buy me dinner so we can’t have you broke…”
+"Make sure to get an international plan too, or your bill is gonna be insane.
+And you need to buy me dinner so we can’t have you broke…"

 Solid advice, really.
 He also remembered he could pay with his phone, and with that out of the way, bought shakes for everyone.
 Anything to chat her up a bit more...

 She had to work, though.
 Feeling a bit more grounded, he returned to the park with his Shakes of Friendship in a carrier so he could share…

 Yeah.
 Better.
 The Shakes of Friendship did their work, and Dyer felt like he could…relax, a bit.
 Take it all in now that he had a breather.
-They talked, answering some (probably tiresome) questions from Heembo and a few from Dyer: “what was Mars like, what was Gao like, how strong are you *really,* is it true you scared them all with a shotgun, do you *really* weigh that much?”
+They talked, answering some (probably tiresome) questions from Heembo and a few from Dyer: "what was Mars like, what was Gao like, how strong are you *really,* is it true you scared them all with a shotgun, do you *really* weigh that much?"
 And so on.
 Eventually they moved on to little things like school and stuff, while Julian waxed on poetically about the *two* alien civilizations that were somewhat under his care.

 They *were* all people, under all the everything.
 He’d also struck gold with Allison because he had her favorite flavor, which she sniped the moment he sat down.

-“Sorry about steppin’ away like that.”
+"Sorry about steppin’ away like that."

-“It’s okay,” the ambassador said, strategically sitting right over the bench’s solid concrete support.
+"It’s okay," the ambassador said, strategically sitting right over the bench’s solid concrete support.
 Even so, the actual bench creaked loudly underneath him.
 He…*really* hadn’t been kidding about his size, goddamn.
-“I get it.
-I hear you sorta just ran into Gonzo, here?”
+"I get it.
+I hear you sorta just ran into Gonzo, here?"

-“Well...no.
+"Well...no.
 He was running some kind of wicked assault course and fuckin’ broke it, so I ambled over to say hello.
-And, well…”
+And, well…"

-“Here we are,” grumbled Heembo affably.
+"Here we are," grumbled Heembo affably.

-“You look like you’re feeling a bit o’ whiplash though, huh?”
+"You look like you’re feeling a bit o’ whiplash though, huh?"

 Dyer sighed and nodded.
-“Yeah, that’s one word for it.
+"Yeah, that’s one word for it.
 I mean...just the other day....shit, that planet’s well named.
-And now I’m meeting literal superheroes and famous people, and...”
+And now I’m meeting literal superheroes and famous people, and..."

 He noted the Marine guards (all stationed discreetly away, but close enough to react) had all subtly cocked their heads so as to hear the story.

 Julian noticed it too, and flicked on...shit, a *personal forcefield* and gestured for them to come closer.
-“I can tell you wanna listen in, so here.
-Safe enough now, okay?”
+"I can tell you wanna listen in, so here.
+Safe enough now, okay?"

 Allison and Xiú flipped on their own, and so did the kids. *Damn.* Like out of fuckin’ *Dune.*

 The older sergeant seemed a bit relieved.
-“Thank you, sir.
-I’d have to beat them later.”
+"Thank you, sir.
+I’d have to beat them later."

-“We Marines are used to beatings,” Dyer added, a bit impishly.
-“Respectfully of course.”
+"We Marines are used to beatings," Dyer added, a bit impishly.
+"Respectfully of course."

 The ambassador was clearly fond of his protection detail and that said more about his character than anything else, as far as Dyer was concerned.
 Still...even though it was hard to imagine *him* needing protection, it was kinda sad that his family wasn’t free of it all.
 Sad they needed the shields, too.
 But, right now, they wanted to listen.
 And Viggo...Viggo needed to get it all off his chest.
 And maybe telling *these* people might just mean it was *heard.*